pytorch/pytorch/docs/source/onnx.rst

 `symbolic_opset10.py <https://github.com/pytorch/pytorch/blob/master/torch/onnx/symbolic_opset10.py>`_.

-The interface for specifying operator definitions is experimental;
+The interface for specifying operator definitions is a Prototype feature;
 adventurous users should note that the APIs will probably change in a future interface.